MoustafaMohamedd/online-learning-platform/README.md

-# online-learning-platform
+# Online Learning Platform
 An online learning platform for students and instructors.
-# Online Learning Platform

 ## Overview
 The **Online Learning Platform** is a web application designed to provide an interactive and scalable environment for students and instructors.
 It features course management, interactive lessons, quizzes, and progress tracking, enabling a seamless learning experience.